everx-labs/samples/cpp/README.md

 - [C++ for TVM compiler, C++ runtime, C++ SDK libraries, C++ driver](https://github.com/tonlabs/TON-Compiler).
 All libraries and tools are in the same repository.
 - [TVM linker](https://github.com/tonlabs/TVM-linker/).
 - [TONOS CLI](https://github.com/tonlabs/tonos-cli).
+It's recommended to build and install the compiler and put binaries of the linker into `/path/to/compiler/install/bin` directory.
+In that case compiler can manage to find the linker thus it's able to produce binaries from the sources by itself.

 ## Contract in C++